ksopyla/pytorch-course/docs/pytorch-course-structure.md

 #### 1.2 Lessons:

-1. [Tensor Math Operations](01-tensors/04_tensor_math_operations.ipynb) - Overview of tensor math.
-Element-wise operations.
-Reduction operations across dimensions (sum, mean, max, min, std).
+1. [Elemental Tensor Alchemy](01-tensors/04_tensor_math_operations.ipynb) - Brew element-wise, reduction, and other operations into potent mathematical elixirs.

-2. [Matrix Multiplication](01-tensors/05_matrix_multiplication.ipynb) - 2D matrix multiplication (torch.mm, torch.matmul, @ operator).
-Batch matrix multiplication (torch.bmm).
+2. [Matrix Mayhem: Multiply or Perish](01-tensors/05_matrix_multiplication.ipynb) - Orchestrate 2-D, batched, and high-dimensional multiplications with lethal elegance.
-3. [Broadcasting](01-tensors/06_broadcasting.ipynb) - Broadcasting rules with practical examples across different dimensions.
-Broadcast math operations and vector or matrix multiplications.
+3. [Broadcasting: When Dimensions Bow to You](01-tensors/06_broadcasting.ipynb) - Command mismatched shapes to cooperate through the dark art of implicit expansion.

 ### 1.3 Einstein Summation: The Power of einsum